 Marijuana for Medical Use

 Medical cannabis, or medical marijuana, is cannabis and cannabinoids that are recommended by marijuana doctors for their patients.
 The use of cannabis as medicine has not been rigorously tested due to production restrictions and other governmental regulations

 There is one surefire way of avoiding high prices and the grass DT’s: Grow your own.
 This is not as difficult as some “authorities” on the subject would make you believe.
 Marijuana is a weed, and a fairly vivacious one at that, and it will grow almost in spite of you.

 Growing marijuana indoors is fast becoming an American Pastime.
 The reasons are varied.
 With the increased interest and experimentation in houseplant cultivation, it was inevitable that people would apply their knowledge of plant care to growing marijuana.
+For that, they only need to prepare the soil and organize the watering process.
 Many of those who occasionally like to light up a joint may find it difficult to locate a source or are hesitant to deal with a perhaps unsavory element of society in procuring their grass.
 There is, of course, the criminal aspect of buying or selling grass; Growing marijuana is just as illegal as buying, selling, or smoking it, but growing is something you can do in the privacy of your own home without having to deal with someone you don’t know or trust.
 The best reason for growing your own is the enjoyment you will get out of watching those tiny little seeds you picked out of you stash sprout and become some of the most lovely and lush of all house plants.